dl8bh/cqrweblog/README.txt

 Band=20m DXCC=DL Mode=CW Name=Pet% Remarks=%WAE15%
 Would search for all german stations you worked on 20m cw in WAE 2015 (if you use have such comments) with names starting with Pet (Peter, Pete, Petr…)

+===EDIT===
+General:
+You can get to the edit-view via the normal log-view or the search-view.
+Works as the normal log-input, but with some more variable fields like
+	-date
+	-state
+	-waz
+	-itu
+	-IOTA
+	-qsl-s
+	-qsl-r
+	-qth
+	-locator
+	-manager

 ===Statistics===
 -shows dxcc statistics